-- 2. The objects of this Act are to- - (a) affirm the values of customary law and customs in the resolution of disputes, based on restorative justice and reconciliation and to align them with the Constitution; - 25 - (b) affirm the role of traditional courts in terms of customary law by- - (i) promoting co-existence, peace and harmony in the community; (ii) enhancing access to justice by providing a forum for dispute resolution in accordance with the principle that recognises participation by all parties; and - 30

-- (iii) promoting and preserving those traditions, customs and cultural practices that are beneficial to communities, in accordance with constitutional values; - (c) create a uniform legislative framework regulating the structure and functioning of traditional courts in the resolution of disputes, in accordance with 35 constitutional imperatives and values; - (d) enhance the effectiveness, efficiency and integrity of traditional courts in the resolution of disputes; and - (e) facilitate the full and meaningful participation without discriminating against any member of a community in a traditional court in order to create an 40 enabling environment which promotes the rights enshrined in Chapter 2 of the Constitution.
+- 2. The objects of this Act are to- - (a) affirm the values of customary law and customs in the resolution of disputes, 30 based on restorative justice and reconciliation and to align them with the Constitution; - (b) affirm the role of traditional courts in terms of customary law by- - (i) promoting co-existence, peace and harmony in the community; - (ii) enhancing access to justice by providing a forum for dispute resolution in accordance with the principle of voluntary participation by all parties; and - (iii) promoting and preserving those traditions, customs and cultural practices that are beneficial to communities and persons who elect to observe them, in accordance with constitutional values; - (c) affirm- - (i) the consensual nature of customary law; - (ii) the principle and spirit of voluntary affiliation; and - (iii) the right to freely and voluntarily elect to or elect not to abide by the various applicable practices and customs; - (d) create a uniform legislative framework regulating the structure and functioning of traditional courts in the resolution of disputes, in accordance with constitutional imperatives and values; - (e) enhance the effectiveness, efficiency and integrity of traditional courts in the resolution of disputes; and - (f) facilitate the full, voluntary and meaningful participation of all members in a community in a traditional court in order to create an enabling environment which promotes the rights enshrined in Chapter 2 of the Constitution.